HWetterau/catwalk/src/README.md

 Extra Credit:

 Creative scene
-from the build folder run
+From the build folder run
 ./bin/skinning ../assets/pmd/KAITO.pmd ../macarena.json
+to load the creative scene.

 Cursor
-press i to toggle on/off the cursor the selected frame will be blue and new keyframes will be inserted before the selected frame
+Press i to toggle on/off the cursor.
+The selected frame will be blue and new keyframes will be inserted before the selected frame